Social | Talent creativity

 BSAPIC is dedicated to upholding pay equity for its employees, regardless of gender or any other differentiating factor.
 Factors such as experience, skills, market conditions, local legislation, and performance are carefully considered to ensure each employee is compensated fairly and in accordance with their contributions to the organization.
 Additionally, for employees represented by labor unions, BSAPIC adheres to all relevant conditions outlined in the labor agreement, further solidifying the commitment to equitable compensation practices.

-BSAM’s compensation program is committed to attracting, motivating and retaining employees who enable the company to achieve its short and long term business goals.
+BSAM’s compensation program is committed to attracting, motivating and retaining employees who enable the company to achieve its short- and long-term business goals.
 Its compensation practices are in compliance with federal, state and local legal requirements.
 BSAM ensures pay equity through the job offer process, its annual compensation practices, and periodic internal compensation reviews.
 External market data is leveraged to evaluate and develop competitive pay structures, which are updated annually.
-Additionally, short-term and long-term incentive programs are utilized to meet business needs and offer market competitive total direct compensation.
+Additionally, short- and long-term incentive programs are utilized to meet business needs and offer market competitive total direct compensation.
 These programs are reviewed and approved annually by the Succession, Nomination & Compensation Committee of the Board of Directors of BSAM.
-Pay practices are governed by collective bargaining agreements for those hourly employees represented by labor organizations.
+Pay practices are governed by collective bargaining agreements for those hourly employees represented by labor unions.

-In BSEMEA, compensation programs operate on the principle of market-based pay for performance.
+In BSEMEA, compensation programs operate on the principle of market-based pay, and compensation increases are driven by performance and market benchmarks.
 Its purpose is to attract, engage, and develop the right talent needed for Bridgestone’s future growth.
-The program is driven by base pay, short-term, and long-term variable pay, along with a comprehensive benefit program.
-To ensure adequacy, external market data is collected as a reference.
+The total compensation consists of base pay, short- and long-term variable pay, along with a comprehensive benefit program.
+To ensure adequacy, external market data from an established provider is collected as a reference.
 Additionally, the company maintains collective bargaining agreements with labor unions to promote dialogue and equity and adheres to local regulations in all countries and regions where it operates.
 Regular checks by the compensation team ensure fairness in terms of process application and salary distribution.
 The results are periodically shared and discussed with the Succession, Nomination, and Compensation Committee of BSEMEA’s Board of Directors (SNCC).

 Relevant Information